striezel/botvinnik/doc/readme.md

 (see the readme in the root directory for build instructions) and a Matrix server instance where you have a valid login for the bot.
-You can either try a [public Matrix server](https://www.hello-matrix.net/public_servers.php) or set up your own server, e. g. by using [Synapse](https://github.com/matrix-org/synapse), the reference implementation.
+You can either try a [public Matrix server](https://www.hello-matrix.net/public_servers.php) or set up your own server, e. g. by using [Synapse](https://github.com/element-hq/synapse), the reference implementation.
 Other Matrix server implementations like [Conduit](https://conduit.rs/) or [dendrite](https://github.com/matrix-org/dendrite) may also work, but they have not been tested.

-Probably the easiest way to sign up and try Matrix out is to use Element, a web-based client.
+Probably the easiest way to sign up and try Matrix is to use Element, a web-based client.
 Go to <https://app.element.io/> to get started.
 This will allow you to sign up for a new account on Matrix.org.